 Prevent Frozen Pipes this Winter with These Fall Water Maintenance Tips

-In the middle of winter when the temperatures are below freezing, the water pipes in your home can freeze which will disrupt the water flow and lead to burst pipes.
-Burst pipes can cause flooding and water damage inside your home which is highly inconvenient to deal with in the middle of winter.
+The flooding and water damage inside your home from a burst pipe is highly inconvenient to deal with in the middle of winter.
 Fortunately, you can help prevent water damage from frozen pipes by performing some pipe maintenance around the house in the fall.
-These tips will help you prepare the pipes inside and outside your house to prevent them from freezing.
+These tips will help you prepare the pipes inside and outside your house for the cold winter temperatures which will help prevent them from freezing.

 Pipe Maintenance Outside your Home

-Before it gets too cold outside this fall, make sure you find time to complete these pipe maintenance tips.
-The first thing you should do is turn off your irrigation system or sprinkler system if you have one in your yard.
-Once the temperature drops below a certain level, the plants become dormant and no longer need to be watered.
-The next thing you should do is check the points where pipes enter your home and caulk around the opening if there are any spaces.
-You should also close your foundation vents because one of the main causes of frozen pipes is open foundation vents.
-By sealing off the vents and entry points of the pipes, you can help reduce excess cold air from entering the home which could cause the pipes to freeze.
+- Seal foundation: Check the points where outside pipes enter your home and caulk around the opening to close any spaces.
+You should also close your foundation vents.
+By sealing off the vents and entry points of the pipes, you can help reduce excess cold air from entering the home that could cause the pipes to freeze.
 Just remember to reopen the foundation vents in the spring.